 - 6.2.1 Pitching at all levels and pitch counts shall follow the guidelines established in Baseball Nova Scotia.
 Excluding U11 for regular season play.
-Please refer to link http://baseballnovascotia.com/clientuploads/Handbook/BNS Handbook 201 9.pdf - 6.2.2 One pitch in an inning constitutes a full inning for the purpose of the pitcher only. - 6.2.3 Pitchers must be in contact with the rubber when pitching. - 6.2.4 At the beginning of the game, the pitcher has a minimum of 8 pitches to warm up, followed by a 5 pitch warm up in the following innings. - 6.2.5 A new pitcher entering the game at any other time will be allowed a minimum of 8 warm up pitches. - 6.2.6 Once removed, pitchers are not permitted to return to that position.
+Please refer to link http://baseballnovascotia.com/clientuploads/Handbook/BNS Handbook 201 9.pdf.
+Pitch count charts will be kept by each team for each game and provided to the Club President or Recreational Co-ordinator upon request. - 6.2.2 One pitch in an inning constitutes a full inning for the purpose of the pitcher only. - 6.2.3 Pitchers must be in contact with the rubber when pitching. - 6.2.4 At the beginning of the game, the pitcher has a minimum of 8 pitches to warm up, followed by a 5 pitch warm up in the following innings. - 6.2.5 A new pitcher entering the game at any other time will be allowed a minimum of 8 warm up pitches. - 6.2.6 Once removed, pitchers are not permitted to return to that position.